pingcap/pingcap.github.io/src/ai/integrations/embedding-tidb-cloud-hosted.md

 ## Usage example

-This example demonstrates how to use TiDB Cloud hosted embedding models to create a table with a vector field, insert documents, and search for the most similar documents using vector similarity.
+This example demonstrates creating a vector table, inserting documents, and performing similarity search using TiDB Cloud hosted embedding models.

 ### Step 1: Connect to the database